 When he’s not acting as Sales Manager for our US office, Jamie can usually be found trying his luck on the Colorado ski slopes (with mixed success).

-In the majority of the states across the United States, hosting in-person events has ceased due to the social distancing restrictions with COVID-19.
-For the education industry, most schools are continuing the state-mandated school closures, which also means no open days or school campus tours.
-In light of the pandemic, we’ve seen a bunch of schools getting creative and introducing virtual tours into their enrollment process!
+In the majority of states and territories, across Australia (and the world), hosting in-person events has ceased due to the social distancing restrictions with COVID-19.
+For the education industry, most schools are continuing local state-mandated event restrictions, which often means no open days or school campus tours.
+In light of the pandemic, we’ve seen a bunch of schools getting creative and introducing virtual tours into their enrolment process!
 In this post, we will be looking at some best practice tips for schools wanting to run virtual tours to continue to engage their prospective families during this unprecedented time.

 So, how can you portray your community spirit, school grounds, and classroom tools and technologies over a screen?
 We get it, it’s not easy, but it’s definitely achievable as there are several options for schools to create an interactive tour experience, all virtually.
 Some popular styles that we have seen schools use are school culture videos, Zoom meetings, and 360° virtual tours.
 All of these options are attainable and can be combined to create an engaging user experience.
 In this post, we will be looking at the St Mary’s Academy virtual tour experience as an example.